envincebal/blog-site/README.md

 # Blog Site

-A CRUD operation blog app using Node.js, Express.js, Mongoose and MongoDB on the back-end and Bootstrap and EJS templating on the front-end.
+A fullstack MERN blog application that uses CRUD operation.
+Built using Node.js, Express.js, Mongoose and MongoDB on the back-end and Bootstrap and React.js  on the front-end.

 ### Demo

-Click [HERE](https://frozen-peak-96391.herokuapp.com/) to view app.
+Click [HERE](https://protected-garden-31419.herokuapp.com/frontend) to view app.

 ### Installing and running locally
 Download the zip or clone and within the root directory run the following to install dependencies: